Xwilarg/NHentaiDownloader/README.md

 ## How to install the extension from Release page

 ### Chrome
-- First latest version of the extension on the [release page](https://github.com/Xwilarg/NHentaiDownloader/releases) (don't download the source code, you only need NHentaiDownloader.zip)
+- First latest version of the extension on the [release page](https://github.com/Xwilarg/NHentaiDownloader/releases) **You only need NHentaiDownloader.zip**
 - Write `chrome://extensions/` in your address bar
 - Enable the developer mode (top right corner of the page)
 - Press the `Load Unpacked` button (top left corner of the page)
 - Go inside the folder of the extension and press `Select a folder`

 ### Firefox
-- First latest version of the extension on the [release page](https://github.com/Xwilarg/NHentaiDownloader/releases) (don't download the source code, you only need NHentaiDownloader.zip), unzip it somewhere in your computer
+- First latest version of the extension on the [release page](https://github.com/Xwilarg/NHentaiDownloader/releases) **You only need NHentaiDownloader.xpi**
-- Write `about:debugging` in your address bar
+- Write `about:addons` in your address bar
-- At the left, press `This Firefox`
-- Click on `Load Temporary Add-on...`
+- Click on the small gear at the top right and select `Install Add-on From File...`
-- Select NHentaiDownloader.zip
+- Select NHentaiDownloader.xpi

-Due to restrictions about unsigned extensions, you'll have to do that again everytimes you restart your browser

 ## A quick note about the Chrome store